CAYLUS has operated Since November 2002.

 For further information on the case of Youth Services see the 2011 CAYLUS discussion paper Youth Development In Central Australia Beyond 2012.

-CAYLUS operates with funding from the Australian Government, The Anangu Communities Foundation and contributions from a range of institutional and private donors
+CAYLUS operates with funding from the Australian Government, Northern Territory Government, the Warlpiri Education and Training Trust and contributions from a range of institutional and private donors.